Volume Eight, Number Five

 to the highlights of the report at

 - U.S. VISIT System– On April 29, the Department of Homeland Security announced the new U.S. Visitor and Immigrant Status Technology (VISIT) system for nonimmigrants.
 VISIT will use two biometric identifiers for each person, replace the NSEERS (Special Registration) entry-exit system, and incorporate SEVIS (Student and Exchange Visitor Information System).
 The system is scheduled to be in its first phase of operation at international air and sea ports of entry by the end of 2003.
-We link to the DHS press release on U.S. VISIT at

 On May 13, we posted the June 2003 Visa Bulletin, the same day that the State Department posted the dates on their web site.